AaryanVerma17/UdyamSaarthi-AI/README.md

 # Phase 9 - Alternative Business Engine

-If the selected business is weak, the platform could recommend alternatives.
+If the selected business is weak, the platform could recommend alternative businesses that may be more suitable for the entrepreneur's location and available capital.

 Example: